 I had been to a beach at Port San Vicente in the northernmost part of Cagayan Valley back in high school where I experienced, for the first time, seeing the boundless ocean.
 We had that field trip, and summer getaway at the same time, last March 1997 to the port in relation to our subject, Economics.
 I thought no matter how far the surrounding islands or countries are, one can still see something from a distance.
 My amazement at how vast and limitless the ocean was explained by my ignorance.
 Although the seashore has a multitude of evidence that marine life is rich in the place, which can persuade one to explore, garbage were also evident.
 Some of my classmates surrendered to the not so inviting waters but unpreparedness and hygiene refrained me, so I just contently watched them frolicking in the waters.
 That is the tableau of my recollection about the first time I set foot in a tract of water within an ocean.

 The story I have for this kind of summer break ten years later, 26 May 2007, was completely different.
-I had all the reasons to give in to the beauty of a Virgin Beach.
+I had all the reasons to give in to the beauty of a virgin beach.
 One proof I can give you is we were the only people who used the beach the entire time that day as part of our division’s team building activities sponsored by Mirant Power Corporation (now Team Energy).
 I am talking about Lukang Beach nesting in the heart of Pagbilao’s sylvan pulchritude.